 Verify the command reports "probe: TRIGGERED".
 If either query does

-configuration again.
+require special handling).
 At the completion of this test run

-COMMAND=pin_up and verify that the pin moves up.
+BLTOUCH_DEBUG COMMAND=pin_up and verify that the pin moves up.

 After completing the BL-Touch control pin and sensor pin tests, it is